 Warwickshire Open Studios is a fantastic event which gives everyone the opportunity to see a whole lot of art and craft over a three week period in the summer.
 You can see artists and makers at work in their own studios or (as we are) gathered in a public space.

-I was again with five other artists and makers at The Barn, Houlton.
+In 2018 and 2019 I was with five other artists and makers at The Barn, Houlton.

 I was sharing with:

 Ruth has been working with fused glass since 1998 and now combines it with silver to make jewellery reminiscent of sea glass or pebbles.
 She creates collections of necklaces, pendants and earrings, all for people who love the colours and textures of the sea shore.
 Ruth is based just over the Warwickshire border, in Crick – a long way from the sea that inspires her!

 I first met Ruth many years ago when I joined glass fusing workshops she was running in Rugby.

 Sarais is an award winning wildlife artist with a passion for watching animals, seeing how they live and behave, and for the wild places where they can be found, both near her home in the countryside near Rugby, and further afield.